HendrikStein/gwr-scoreboard/README.md

-# gwr-scoreboard
-Guinness World Record Score Board
+# Guinness World Record Scoreboard

 [This app is designed to track the score for a guiness World Record tennis match.](http://www.weltrekord-marhorst.de)